Ducey, Manche

 Ducey (/fr/) is a former commune in the Manche department in north-western France.
 On 1 January 2016, it was merged into the new commune of Ducey-Les Chéris.
 It is noted for its old bridge dating from 1613, which allowed pilgrims to cross the Sélune on the way to Mont Saint-Michel.

+The commune is listed as a Village étape.